ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/client-api/operations/maintenance/etl/add-etl.dotnet.markdown

 # Operations: How to Add ETL

+This API article demonstrates how to create various ETL tasks and the connection strings required.

+* You can add an ETL task by using the [**AddEtlOperation** method](../../../../client-api/operations/maintenance/etl/add-etl#addetloperation).

 * ETL tasks are ongoing tasks that:
   1. Extract selected data from your source database when changes are made or new data is added.
   2. Apply a transform script on the data.